Kirsten Paige

 Bio

-Paige’s first book, “”Richard Wagner’s Political Ecology,”” is currently under contract with University of Chicago Press.
+Her first book, “Richard Wagner’s Political Ecology,” is forthcoming in 2025 with University of Chicago Press.
 This book explores Wagner’s development of his novel Germanic aesthetic paradigms around contemporary theories of climate, race, and human identity.
-It argues that this regime of knowledge entwines Wagnerian musical ideations with the intellectual impulses of anthropogenic climate change, and challenges musicologists to consider how ecomusicological thinking continues to perpetuate unmarked Wagnerian ideas of nature, music, and “the human.”
+It argues that this regime of knowledge entwines Wagnerian musical ideations with the intellectual impulses of anthropogenic climate change, and challenges musicologists to consider how disciplinary thought patterns continue to perpetuate unmarked Wagnerian ideas of nature, music, and “the human.”

-Paige’s work has been supported by grants and fellowships from the American Musicological Society, Royal Musical Association, British Library, Oxford University Press, and Berkeley’s Doreen B. Townsend Center for the Humanities and Institute of International and Comparative Studies.
+Dr. Paige’s work has been supported by awards, grants, and fellowships from the American Musicological Society, Royal Musical Association, British Library, Oxford University Press, the Society for the History of Technology, and Berkeley’s Doreen B. Townsend Center for the Humanities and Institute of International and Comparative Studies.
 She received a Junior Fellowship from the Central European University’s Institute for Advanced Studies in 2023.

 Education